dtrebilco/CSVDatabase/README.md

 ## Editing

-The editing of the CSV files can be don in any program, but to avoid conflicts, a processing step or tool should sort them via the table keys to make merging easier.
+The editing of the CSV files can be done in any program, but to avoid conflicts, a processing step or tool should sort rows via the table keys to make merging easier.

-Some workflows load the CSV files into a simple DB like SQLite, do editing and processing in that, then dump the contents out again into the same tables.
+Some workflows load the CSV files into a simple DB like SQLite by creating tables from the CSV header data.
+Then do editing and processing in that, then dump the contents out again into the same tables.
 This workflow allows complex queries on the data.

 ## Processing